kenjdavidson/kenjdavidson.github.io/src/posts/2020/10/16/async-component-did-wait-woes/index.md

 tags: [React Native, Node, Javascript]
 ---

 First let me preface this by stating I'm not the biggest fan of Javascript.
-Don't get me wrong, I don't hate it, I'm just used to doing things in a way that don't translate well to JS.
+Don't get me wrong, I don't hate it, I'm just used to doing things in a ways that don't translate well to JS.
 This is probably a case of

 > You can't teach an old dog new tricks